ChicoState/djsongmatch-ux/phaseI/README.md

 ## Findings

-Competitive Analysis:
-  - Many apps dedicated to analyzing and matching songs require paid subscriptions, which could be a sticking point for many users.
-  - Baseline features that these apps provide include song analysis based on BPM, key, energy, and harmonics (often used to determine genre), and manual adjustments to song ordering.
-Local audio file support is usually provided.
-  - Of the higher-end apps, learnability could be a problem.
-User interfaces were cluttered and difficult to navigate.
+In the competitive analysis, we found that the baseline features that apps dedicated to analyzing and matching songs provide include song analysis based on BPM, key, energy, and harmonics (often used to determine genre), and manual adjustments to song ordering.
+Some of the apps also supported local audio file analysis, but this was not always the case.
+Of these higher-end apps, learnability could be a problem, as user interfaces were sometimes cluttered and difficult to navigate.

-  - Almost all applications were PC-exclusive.
-  - Hand-sorting is always an option for users that have enough time or who don't find the benefits provided by dedicated applications to be worth their cost.
+Almost all of the apps were PC exlusive, and most required paid subscriptions as well, which could be a sticking point for many users.
+This is especially important because one of the competitors for these apps is hand-sorting, which is always an option for users that have enough time or who don't find the benefits provided by dedicated applications to be worth their cost.
+Hand-sorting is an option that, while extremely time-consuming, offers users full and complete control over mixing, with no restrictions on medium.

-Heuristic Evaluation of Sort By Tune:
-  - Its greatest strength was its overall learnability, providing useful documentation and having very a very organized layout.
-  - Uses consistent wording and helpful visuals to indicate the overall status of the sorted playlist.
-  - Fully reliant on Spotify as a database, limiting its use to organizing Spotify playlists.
+In the heuristic evaluation of Sort By Tune, we found that its greatest strength was its overall learnability, providing useful documentation and having very a very organized layout.
+Sort By Tune uses consistent wording and helpful visuals to indicate the overall status of the sorted playlist, and gives users a lot of options for organizing their playlists.
+However, Sort By Tune lacks any kind of shortcuts for advanced users, and is fully reliant on Spotify as a database, limiting its use to organizing Spotify playlists.
-  - Lacks any kind of shortcuts for advanced users.

 ## Conclusions